speedata/publisher/doc/manual/doc/description-en/commandline.md

         --mainlanguage=NAME      The document's main language in locale format, for example 'en' or 'en_US'.
-        --outputdir=DIR          Copy PDF and protocol to this directory --profile                Run publisher with profiling on (internal use) --quiet                  Run publisher in silent mode
+        --outputdir=DIR          Copy PDF and protocol to this directory --prepend-xml=NAME       Add this file in front of the layout file --profile                Run publisher with profiling on (internal use) --quiet                  Run publisher in silent mode
         --runs=NUM               Number of publishing runs